confluentinc/librdkafka/INTRODUCTION.md

 `rd_kafka_share_t` handle must not be used concurrently from multiple threads.
-This follows the share consumer design in [KIP-932](https://cwiki.apache.org/confluence/display/KAFKA/KIP-932%3A+Queues+for+Kafka), where the share consumer — like the classic consumer — is single-threaded and the application owns the threading model (typically one handle per thread, or serialised access to a handle).
+This follows the share consumer design in [KIP-932](https://cwiki.apache.org/confluence/display/KAFKA/KIP-932%3A+Queues+for+Kafka), where the share consumer — like the regular consumer — is single-threaded and the application owns the threading model (typically one handle per thread, or serialised access to a handle).
 Concurrent use is detected on a best-effort basis and rejected with `RD_KAFKA_RESP_ERR__CONFLICT`.
 There is no wakeup